 Route Planning and Scouting

 Because we were looking for hotels in lieu of controls to grab sleep, I had to scope out places that would support our late arrival/early departure.
-Quaint B&Bs and small local hotels were many but most would be closed for check in when we would showed up.
-That limited choices and thus forced us to look for national or international chain hotels farther than I would have liked.
+Quaint B&Bs and small local hotels were many, but most would be closed when we would likely arrive after 9:00PM.
+That limited the choices and thus forced us to look for national or international chain hotels farther than I would have liked.

 As a result, I had to prepare an itinerary to show where I would be from day to day, control to control.
 I also inserted the name and distance of the hotels.
 I searched for places to eat to account for early check out.